rexTexTau/MethodExecuto/README.md

 # MethodExecuto
-.Net Core console app to quickly execute a particular method of a particular assembly
+.Net Core console app to quickly execute a particular method of a particular type in a particular assembly

 This project has three primary purposes: